MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/wdsutil-add-imagedriverpackage.md

 ---
-title: add-ImageDriverPackage
+title: wdsutil add-imagedriverpackage
-description: Reference article for add-ImageDriverPackage, which adds a driver package that is in the driver store to an existing boot image on the server. ms.topic: reference ms.assetid: 6c2a4833-6427-47f8-9ffb-20b3786cb406 ms.author: lizross
+description: Reference article for wdsutil add-imagedriverpackage, which adds a driver package that is in the driver store to an existing boot image on the server. ms.topic: reference ms.assetid: 6c2a4833-6427-47f8-9ffb-20b3786cb406 ms.author: lizross